U.S. says no evidence Obamacare software written in Belarus

 Intelligence officials said she was referring to a U.S. security agency’s report on an interview in which a Belarusian appeared to claim that elements of the Obamacare website had been written by his organization.

-However it was unclear from the interview exactly what work the company was doing and what U.S. entity it was working with.
+However it was unclear from the interview exactly what work his company was doing and what U.S. entity it was working with.

 “NO SECURITY ATTACKS”

-The Centers for Medicaid and Medicare Services, a section of the HHS which oversees much of the healthcare reform law, issued a statement that did not directly address the possibility that HealthCare.gov software may have been written in Belarus.
+The Centers for Medicaid and Medicare Services, a section of the HHS which oversees much of the healthcare reform law, issued a statement Tuesday but did not directly address the possibility that HealthCare.gov software may have been written in Belarus.

 “To date, there have been no successful security attacks on HealthCare.gov and no person or group has maliciously accessed personally identifiable information from the site,” the statement said.